GrotjahnLab/surface_morphometrics/README.md

 ```

 There are two example datasets: `TE1.mrc` and `TF1.mrc`.
-These files were exported from Amira which means the file header is non-standard, so we can ignore the warning that the file may be corrupt.
-To open them with `mrcfile`  you will need the `permissive=True` keyword argument, like so:
+You can open them with `mrcfile`, like so:

 ```python
 import mrcfile